Edward III of England: Legacy

+Historiography

-Edward III enjoyed unprecedented popularity in his own lifetime, and even the troubles of his later reign were never blamed directly on the king himself.
+Edward III enjoyed unprecedented popularity in his own lifetime, and even the troubles of his later reign were never blamed directly on the King himself.
 His contemporary Jean Froissart wrote in his Chronicles: "His like had not been seen since the days of King Arthur."
-This view persisted for a while but, with time, the image of the king changed.
+D. A. L. Morgan has drawn attention to the continuing popularity of Edward into the next century, observing that "by 1500 Edward III was well into his stride as the greatest King ever to have ruled England", quoting The Great Chronicle of London on Henry VII, who if not for his avarice, "mygth have been pereless of alle princis that regnyd ovyr England syne the tyme of Edwardthe thyrd".
+This view persisted for a while but, with time, Edward's image changed.
 The Whig historians of a later age preferred constitutional reform to foreign conquest and accused Edward of ignoring his responsibilities to his own nation.
-Bishop Stubbs, in his work The Constitutional History of England, states:
+Bishop Stubbs, in his The Constitutional History of England, states:

+This view has been challenged through most of the 20th century, and Ormrod has observed that "no modern reader could seriously accept all these compliments at face value", although also that in their efforts to counter the prevailing hagiography, early 20th-century historians were more critical: